100-Mile Shopping Tour

 South of the village you’ll find antiques row, where several large antique stores await, while farmer’s markets and the trolley station greet you to the north.

 Carlsville nonetheless packs a big shopping punch into a small highway crossroads.
-You’ll find the county’s first coffee roaster, pet boutique, candle works, and a winery and distillery.
-Just outside of town you can tour a working dairy farm and enjoy homemade treats.
+You’ll find the county’s first coffee roaster, candle works, farm market, two wineries and a distillery.

 The largest community in the county offers three distinct shopping districts.
-Most well-known is the historic 3rd Avenue, with boutiques, candy stores, and a classic small-town department store.
+Most well-known is the historic 3rd Avenue, with boutiques, candy stores, and a marketplace.
 Across the bridge on the West Side is Madison Avenue, where you’ll find antiques and vintage stores, gourmet products, jewelry, and apparel bookended by the Door County Maritime Museum and the new state-of-the-art Sturgeon Bay Skatepark.

 Finally, take a stroll along Jefferson Street, where charming homes host unique shops.